-- Asking the conflicted member to leave the room during discussion and voting related to the conflict. - Resignation from the Board or committee.
+- Disclosure in the minutes of the nature of the conflict. - Asking the conflicted member to leave the room during discussion and voting related to the conflict. - Resignation from the Board or committee.

 Governing members of UUS shall, at the start of their term, disclose in writing any existing or foreseeable conflicts of interest.
 Additional attestations shall be made during their term as circumstances change.
 Attestations will be kept by the Board Secretary and be made available to any member of the Board or committee who requests to see them.